-- 1. Prepare a chlorine solution using one gallon of water and 4 teaspoons of household bleach (5% sodium hypochlorite solution).
-Pour one gallon of solution into tank for each 5 gallons of tank capacity. - 2.
+- 1. Prepare a chlorine solution using one gallon of water and 1/4 cup of household bleach (5% sodium hypochlorite solution).
+Pour solution into tank. - 2.
 Complete filling of tank with fresh water.
 Open each faucet and drain cock until all air has been released from the pipes and entire system is filled. - 3.
 Allow to stand for three hours. - 4.
 Drain and flush with potable fresh water. - 5.
-To remove any excessive chlorine taste or odor which might remain, prepare a solution of one quart vinegar to five gallons water and allow this solution to agitate in tank for several days by vehicle motion. - 6.
-Drain tank and again flush with potable water.
+To remove any excessive chlorine taste or odor which might remain, prepare a solution of one quart vinegar to five gallons water and allow this solution to agitate in tank for several days by vehicle motion.

+6. Drain tank and again flush with potable water.